chanhochriskim/mern-project/README.md

-CS348 Project Spring 2025 Jurassic Park Simulator xoxo -
+CS348 Project Spring 2025 Jurassic Park Simulator
+-
 DISCLAIMER *i purposefully disabled the external IP approach to my mongodb atlas and also took out the atlas-url for security reason.*
 -